georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/mapping-source-field.md

 "script": { "source": """  emit(params._source['foo']['bar']['baz'])  """ }
 ```

+%  NOTCONSOLE

 or simply

 ```js
 "script": { "source": """  emit(params._source.foo.bar.baz)  """ }
 ```

+%  NOTCONSOLE

-The following [field APIs](docs-content://explore-analyze/scripting/modules-scripting-fields.md) are preferable as, in addition to being agnostic to the mapping structure, they make use of docvalues if available and fall back to synthetic source only when needed.
+The following [field APIs](modules-scripting-fields.md) are preferable as, in addition to being agnostic to the mapping structure, they make use of docvalues if available and fall back to synthetic source only when needed.
 This reduces source synthesizing, a slow and costly operation.

 ```js
 "script": { "source": """  emit(field('foo.bar.baz').get(null))   """ }
 "script": { "source": """  emit($('foo.bar.baz', null))   """ }
 ```

+%  NOTCONSOLE

 #### Alphabetical sorting [synthetic-source-modifications-alphabetical]